How to use the British Forces Post Office, claim compensation and use the Enduring families free mail service (EFFMS).

 use the correct full address, include the unit and sub unit, BFPO receives many letters and parcels with only a name and BFPO number; it may be impossible to locate the correct recipient especially in larger garrisons without the unit details; ensure that third parties have the full address and use it especially when internet shopping with commercial companies

-BFPO mail may endure a long journey to reach its destination especially in remote areas of the world and mail may pass through several organisations e.g. airport cargo handlers and foreign mail administrations; senders of mail should use good quality packaging sufficient to withstand rough handling
+BFPO mail may endure a long journey to reach its destination especially in remote areas of the world and mail may pass through several organisations for example, airport cargo handlers and foreign mail administrations; senders of mail should use good quality packaging sufficient to withstand rough handling

 If your mail has not arrived within 30 working days then initially: